johneastman/Circles/README.md

 1. Select `tsc: build`

 ### Command line
-In the root directory of this project, run `tsc src/* --outDir js`
+In the root directory of this project, run `tsc -p tsconfig.json`.